beginning of content

 What if I am not currently active?

-If you are pregnant and want to start a sport, choose one which needs less effort.
-You could start with 15 minutes per session, building up to 30 minutes of moderate intensity exercise.
+If you want to start a sport during pregnancy, choose one that needs less effort.
+You could start with 15 to 20 minutes per session, building up to 30 minutes of moderately intense exercise.

 What if I am already active?